alphagov/pay-cardid/README.md

 Location: /data/sources/worldpay
 Format: csv

-* The csv file is expected to have the following structure, as of WordlPay EMIS v19 document
+* The csv file is expected to have the following structure, as of Worldpay EMIS v19 document

  ```
  00!12102015!!!!!!!!!!